 That also means that my opinion might change, since this article will remain for months to come (and, unfortunately, there’s no way to edit it).

-Knowing it offers unlimited best cloud storage for photos is really a relieve.
+Knowing it offers unlimited best cloud storage for photos is really a relief.

 How to Get the Most from Your Backblaze Online Backups

 The beauty of the Backblaze backup system is that you can just set it and forget it, and the initial defaults will work fine.

 However, to get the most from your Backblaze backup system, you should delve into some of the configuration options.Automatic or schedule backup.